sail1972/loopback-example-database/README.md

 ```

 ###Create the LoopBack Application
-To demonstrate how to use [LoopBack Microsoft SQL Connector](https://github.com/strongloop/loopback-connector-mssql), let's create an application from scratch using the `slc` command.
+To demonstrate how to use [LoopBack Microsoft SQL Server Connector](https://github.com/strongloop/loopback-connector-mssql), let's create an application from scratch using the `slc` command.
 Follow the prompt and remember to name your project `loopback-example-database`.
 We will also add the connector to this project by using [NPM](https://www.npmjs.org/).

 ```sh
 slc loopback #create project